header-banner-mineralsinfood.jpg

 What are minerals?

 There are a lot of minerals, but we don’t need all of them.
-Think about lead or nickel: the minerals we don’t need and are often even poisonous!
+Think about lead or nickel: poisonous minerals that we definitely don't need to be eating!

 There are two types of minerals that we do need: macro and micro minerals.
-Macro minerals are also called essential minerals, while micro minerals are also called trace minerals.1 In comparison, we need a lot more macro minerals than micro minerals, but both are equally important.
+Macro minerals are also called essential minerals, while micro minerals are also called trace minerals.1 We need a higher quantity of macrominerals than microminerals, but both are equally important.

-Minerals are crucial for bone-strength and healthy organs, as well as serving to keep the nervous system working optimally.1,2
+Minerals are crucial for bone-strength and healthy organs, as well as keeping the nervous system working optimally.1,2

 Where can you find minerals?